austin-snyder/cwg_audition/README.md

 ## Part One: EPO Climatology
 *We are sending you the historical daily .csv file for the EPO index back to 1950.
 We would like to develop a climatology baseline for this to determine historical-based probabilities for different times of the year for extreme events like one and two standard deviations +EPO and -EPO occurrences.
 Please write a program that does this, that would be designed to update daily with new EPO information, and  make the code and output available to the CWG team.*

-For this problem, the code I have written assumes that new data will be uploaded daily (and the code run again), but using the [NOAA website](https://psl.noaa.gov/data/timeseries/daily/EPO/) would allow for the program to automatically grab new data as it is uploaded, as well as run for new results.
+For this problem, the code I have written assumes that new data will be manually uploaded daily (and the code manually run again), but using the [NOAA website](https://psl.noaa.gov/data/timeseries/daily/EPO/) would allow for the program to automatically grab and re-run new data as it is uploaded to their website.

 ![alt text](https://github.com/austin-snyder/cwg_audition/blob/main/epoindexmean.png?raw=true)